-The work of the MHB is driven by the key strategic directions for NSW Health.
+The work of Mental Health is driven by the key strategic directions for NSW Health.
 These include:

 NSW State Health Plan reflects the health priorities in the NSW Government's State Plan with strategies based on evidence of what works and challenging targets set for the future.
 The State Health Plan identifies mental health as a priority area.

 Fifth National Mental Health and Suicide Prevention Plan and the supporting Implementation Plan was endorsed in 2017 by the Council of Australian Governments (COAG) Health Council members.
 The plan builds on the foundation established by previous national mental health plans and reform efforts.
 It describes a cross-jurisdictional framework for implementing national action over the next five years with targeted action across eight priority areas.